maxpv/comme-dhab-chef/README.md

 # Experiment manager
 Single file experiment manager for `tf.keras`.

-The experiment manager, is here to automatically keep a tidy file hierarchy each time we train a model.
+The experiment manager, is here to automatically keep a tidy model checkpoints, performance files for your hyperparameter search.
+It's doing so by maintaining a consistent folder hierarchy based on the hash of your hyperparameters.

 This tool automatically:
 - generate a tree structure for each experiment under a specific identifier and the current date